Joel-Haeberli/it-security-docs/docs/themes/618 SPA TOC - Exam Questions.md

 ### Topic 11: Certificates and PKI

+1. How can you choose a public RSA key?
+2. In which areas are asymmetric keys used?
+3. How scales the key distribution process for (a) symmetric keys and (b) for asymmetric keys?
+4. Describe the 3 types of trust model: (a) Direct trust, (b) Web of Trust and (c) Hierarchical trust.
+5. Describe the 3 types of certificates: (a) Root certificate, (b) Intermediate certificate, (c) End-entity certificate.
+6. What information contains a X509v3 certificate?
+7. What is the difference between a certificate fingerprint and TBS certificate fingerprint?
+8. Provide some samples of trusted root certificates and where they are used.
+9. How are X509v3 certificates encoded?
+10. Provide an example of a «critical certificate extension».
+How should «critical certificate extension» be dealt with?
+11. Issuers and subjects are represented as «Distinguished Names».
+What is a «Distinguished Name» (DN)?
+12. What is the certificate extension subjectAltName used for?
-1. What is defined in PKCS#1, PKCS#7, PKCS#10, PKCS#11, PKCS#12?
+13. What is defined in PKCS#1, PKCS#7, PKCS#10, PKCS#11, PKCS#12?
-2. What is the life cycle of a X509 certificate?
+14. What is the life cycle of a X509 certificate?
-3. What protocols do you know to check the status of a certificate (CRL-DP, OSCP)?
+15. What protocols do you know to check the status of a certificate (CRL-DP, OSCP)?
 Describe them.
-4. What is a Extended Validation SSL (EV SSL) certificate?
+16. What is a Extended Validation SSL (EV SSL) certificate?
-5. What problems are addressed with the «Certificate Transparency» (CT) standard?
+17. What problems are addressed with the «Certificate Transparency» (CT) standard?
-6. How does CT works?
+18. How does CT works?
 Where is it implemented?
 Who is enforcing checks?
-7. Which components and processes are required for a PKI?
+19. Which components and processes are required for a PKI?
-8. How to you generate a «Certificate Signing Request» (PKCS#10)?
+20. How to you generate a «Certificate Signing Request» (PKCS#10)?
 What attributes are checked by the RA?
-9. What are «Advanced Digital Signature» (AdES) and «Qualified Electronic Signatures» (QES).
+21. What are «Advanced Digital Signature» (AdES) and «Qualified Electronic Signatures» (QES).
 Who can issue such certificates in Switzerland?

 ### Topic 12: Identification Authentication Authorization